-*Updated for 2021* Learn about all the ways you can cash in on big savings with Florida solar incentives this year.
+This page has been updated to include 2023 Florida solar incentives, rebates, and tax credits.
+Learn about all the ways you can cash in and save on the cost of FL solar panels with solar power incentives this year.

 The Solar Investment Tax Credit program lets homeowners recoup a sizable portion of the cost of installing a solar energy system.
-It lets homeowners claim 26% of the cost of their solar installation as a deduction on their personal income tax return.
-If your tax liability is less than the 26% of your solar cost, you can roll the Florida solar tax credits over into subsequent years.
+It lets homeowners claim 30% of the cost of their solar installation as a deduction on their personal income tax return.

 You will need to submit IRS Form 5695 when filing your federal taxes.